umutcalikyilmaz/OptiMA/README.md

 ```

 #### Creating Estimator (Optional)
 Estimator module is used to estimate the lengths of the transactions during model execution.
 The estimated lengths are used for the schedule optimization process.
 OptiMA includes a default estimator module that keeps the statistics for different transaction types and subtypes, and uses them for estimation.
+To do this, first the model should be executed without optimization to keep statistics, which can then used for an optimized execution.

+The user is allowed to implement their own estimator, if the performance of the default estimator is unsatisfactory for the
 #### Creating Multi-Agent Model

 ### Model Execution